Antibiotic Rash Identification: Is it a True Allergy or Something Else?

 The World Health Organization (WHO) has cautioned against the misuse of antibiotics as it could result in, among other things, increased pneumonia and tuberculosis infections, longer hospital stays, and increased health costs.

-What Are Some Other Side Effects of Antibiotics?
+What are Some Other Side Effects of Antibiotics?

 It’s important to only use antibiotics when you actually need them.